-Con Can be perceived as lacking professionalism due to the blunt "no bullshit" tagline
+Con Can be perceived as lacking professionalism due to the blunt "no bs" tagline

-At face value, Gandi's "no bullshit" marketing slogan and tone may be perceived as unprofessional, especially in the eyes of corporate or otherwise sensitive clients of yours.
+At face value, Gandi's "no bs" marketing slogan and tone may be perceived as unprofessional, especially in the eyes of corporate or otherwise sensitive clients of yours.

 Con Whois protection doesn't hide the name

 Gandi does not support wildcard email forwarding for undefined addresses.

 Con No DDoS protection